chidhvilaskacham/EKS_2048_game/README.md

 ## 1. Create an EKS Cluster with Fargate
 Amazon EKS (Elastic Kubernetes Service) allows you to run Kubernetes applications on AWS without managing the underlying infrastructure.
 Fargate is a serverless compute engine that automatically provisions resources, eliminating the need for managing worker nodes.

 ### **Create the Cluster**
-Run the following command to create an EKS cluster using Fargate:
+This command creates an EKS cluster named `demo-cluster` in the `us-east-1` region and uses Fargate as the compute provider.
+This means that Kubernetes pods will run in a fully managed environment without needing EC2 instances.
 ```sh
 eksctl create cluster --name demo-cluster --region us-east-1 --fargate
 ```
-This command:
-- Creates an EKS cluster named `demo-cluster` in the `us-east-1` region.
-- Uses Fargate as the compute provider, so you don’t need to manage worker nodes.

 ### **Delete the Cluster**
-To clean up and delete the cluster, run:
+To clean up and delete the cluster, run the following command.
+This removes all resources associated with the cluster, preventing unwanted costs.
 ```sh
 eksctl delete cluster --name demo-cluster --region us-east-1
 ```

 ## 2. Deploy the 2048 Game Application
-The 2048 game is deployed as a Kubernetes application.
-It requires a **namespace** (game-2048) and a deployment manifest that defines the necessary resources.
+The 2048 game will be deployed as a Kubernetes application in a dedicated namespace called `game-2048`.
+AWS Fargate allows you to run this deployment without provisioning and managing EC2 instances.

-AWS Fargate is used to run containers without managing servers or clusters of EC2 instances, allowing developers to focus on application development and deployment rather than infrastructure management.

 ### **Create a Fargate Profile**
-Fargate profiles determine which Kubernetes namespaces should run on Fargate.
-Create a Fargate profile for the `game-2048` namespace:
+A Fargate profile tells AWS which Kubernetes namespace should run on Fargate.
+This ensures that all workloads in `game-2048` will use AWS-managed resources.
 ```sh
 eksctl create fargateprofile \
     --cluster demo-cluster \